Chief Executive Officer & Founder

 HR & Learning & Development Manager

-Emma joined Lively Minds in October 2020 as HR, L&D Manager.
+Emma joined Lively Minds in October 2020 as HR and L&D Manager.

 Emma has worked in the NGO sector for over 13 years in a variety of HR roles.
 She has worked at International NGOs Christian Aid and CAFOD supporting programmes across the world.
 More recently, Emma has consulted with a number of NGOs across East Africa on HR change management projects.